Crosscap Quenches and Entanglement Evolution: Holographic Crosscap Quench

 Here, we have used the Brown-Henneaux relation $1/4G_N = c/6$ \cite{BH86}.
 We can also check that this result matches the universal behavior \eqref{eq:universal_single_interval} and \eqref{eq:universal_single_interval_2} computed in the previous section.

 \paragraph{Antipodal double interval}~ The next example we would like to consider is the antipodally located double interval $0\leq x \leq l$ and $\pi \leq x \leq \pi + l$.
-In this case, there are three candidates of RT surfaces satisfying the homology constraint.
+In this case, there are three candidates of RT surfaces satisfying the homology constraint as shown in Fig.~\ref{fig:RT_double_interval}.
 Compared to the single interval case, the RT surface now can ``go across'' the crosscap.
 As a result, the EE turns out to be a competition between the three candidates.

 This is again consistent with the universal behavior \eqref{eq:double_initial} investigated on the CFT side.
 We can see that the EE firstly grow, and then saturate, and then decrease.
 In other words, the crosscap state exhibits an area law for antipodally located double intervals.
 This is natural since the crosscap state $\ket{C}$ defined on $S^1$ can be regarded as a product state defined on $S^1/Z_2$ where the $Z_2$ is the antipodal identification map, and it is known that the Euclidean time evolution of a product state in 1D quantum many-body system generically exhibits an EE sclaes as $O(c l^0 \log \beta )$ \cite{KTWY23}.